 Your anaesthetist will meet you in the anaesthetic bay just prior to your operation and discuss your anaesthetic.

-You will wake up in the recovery room before being moved to the ward.
 If your surgery is in the morning you will be seen by a physiotherapist in the afternoon.
 If your surgery is in the afternoon you will be seen by a physiotherapist the following morning.

-Logically, you are more likely to require revision surgery the younger you are at the time of the original joint replacement.
+You are more likely to require revision surgery the younger you are at the time of the original joint replacement.
 The failure rate of joint replacements is higher in younger patients due to the higher stresses younger people place on their components.